 There’s actually have a quick and simple option if your receiver doesn’t have sub out.
 Most receivers that don’t have sub output actually have what is called a Tape Monitor option.

 You can actually connect the Tape Monitor output from your receiver as a line-level input to your subwoofer.

 So, no need to throw away your vintage receiver just yet!
-On the other hand, if your subwoofer doesn’t have speaker in, then you will just have to connect the main speakers to the receiver or amplifier.
+On the other hand, if your subwoofer doesn’t have speaker level inputs, then you will just have to connect the main speakers to the receiver or amplifier.

 How To Control Speaker Level Output Volume